chris4727/bin/README.md

 # bin

+These scripts come with no warrantee.
+In other words, I can't promise they all work, so test them before you use them!

 Local binaries and scripts for simple tools.

 Name using heirarchical naming, all lowercase, underscore separator.
 Ex. `photo_rename`, `video_to_h264`.